-- e 5.
-PMF: Probable maximum flood.
+e 5D.
+PMF: Probable Maximum Flood maximum flood.
 This means is the flood that might be expected from the most severe combination of critical meteorologic and hydrologic conditions that are reasonably possible in the region.
 The PMF is derived from the current probable maximum precipitation (PMP) available from the National Weather Service, NOAA.
 In some cases local topography or meteorological conditions will cause changes from the generalized PMP values; therefore, it is advisable to contact local, state or federal agencies to obtain the prevailing practice in specific cases.
 Any deviation in the application of established developmental procedures must be explained and justified by the owner's engineer.
+The owner's engineer must develop PMF hydrographs for 6, 12, 24 hour durations.
+The hydrograph that creates the largest peak outflow is to be used to determine capacity for non-failure and failure analysis.
+Spillway integrity analysis will be based on the outflow hydrograph that most severely tests the spillway's resistance to erosion.
 The owner's engineer must run the PMF for 6, 12 and 24 hour durations, using the inflow hydrograph that creates the largest peak inflow for non-failure and failure analyses.
-It is expected that generally the 6-hour storm duration applies to small, less than 10 square mile, drainage basins.
-Present and planned landuse conditions shall be considered in determining the runoff characteristics of the drainage area. - d 6.
+Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area.

+d 6E.
 50-Yr: 50-year flood.
 This means represents the flood magnitude expected to be equaled or exceeded on the average of once in 50 years.
 It may also be expressed as an exceedence probability with a 2.0% chance of being equaled or exceeded in any given year.

-For the purposes of determining compliance of an impounding structure with the Spillway Design Flood (SDF), it shall be acceptable to substitute 0.15 PMF for the 50 year flood value.
-Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area. - e 7.
+Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area.

+- e 7F.
 100-Yr: 100-year flood.
 This means represents the flood magnitude expected to be equaled or exceeded on the average of once in 100 years.
 It may also be expressed as an exceedence probability with a 1.0% chance of being equaled or exceeded in any given year.
-For the purposes of determining compliance of an impounding structure with the Spillway Design Flood (SDF), it shall be acceptable to substitute 0.20 PMF for the 100-year flood value.
-Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area. - B. When there is a road across the dam-or below the dam, the classification of the dam shall take into account the following: - 1.
-If the road is public, state maintained, or used by several families others than those specified in subsection B2, then the dam is to be classified at a minimum as a Significant Hazard impounding structure; and - 2.
-If the road is private, not maintained by the state and only used by the owner, owner's family and guests then the dam is to be classified at a minimum as a Low Hazard impounding structure.
+Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area. - B. When there is a road across the dam or below the dam, the classification of the dam shall take into account the following: - 1.
+If the road is public, state maintained, or used by several families others than those specified in subsection B2, then the dam is to be classified at a minimum as a Significant (II) Hazard Class; and - 2.
+If the road is private, not maintained by the state and only used by the owner, owner's family and guests then the dam is to be classified at a minimum as a Low (III) Class.